poddmo/abcde/README.md

 - archive metadata action
 - highlight CDDB entries with extended info and provide a way to view it
 - create a completion report a la rubyrip that shows if any tracks have read errors
-- STARTCASEFLACTAGS should probably apply globally to tags and names, eg STARTCASENAMES
+- FLACTAGSTARTCASE and SIMPLIFYPUNCTUATION should probably apply globally to tags and names

 # Known issues
 - tested only with flac encoding
-- one-track flacs: embedded cue sheet does not include track titles
+- one-track flacs: embedded cue sheet does not include track titles (pre-existing issue)
 - not patched or tested for genre issues
-- unicode characters are not displayed

 # Testing
 - OS: Ubuntu 22.04.4
 - Hardware: x64 with two SATA CDROMs
-## Command line
+## Example Command lines
 ```
 abcde -V -G -o flac -d /dev/sr0
+abcde -V -G -o flac -d /dev/sr0 -W 1,2
+abcde -V -o flac -d /dev/sr1 -W 2,2
 ```
+Verbose rip (-V), download albumart (-G), output to FLAC (-o flac), CD is part of a set (-W 1,2).
+I only try to download albumart for the first disc in a set.

 ## Config file
 This is my $HOME/.abcde.conf
 ```